ryanr1230/KingConverter/README.md

 #Usage
 1. Load as a unpackaged chrome extension.
 2. Select a number to convert
+3. Right click and go to the KingConverter context menu
-3. Select which conversion path
+4. Select which conversion path
-4. Hope it doesn't break!
+5. Hope it doesn't break!